Free: A Most Inspiring Book

 I keep getting emails about enlightenment, or nibbana, or nirvana – how it happens and what it is, and how long it takes.
 And though I’ve written about it before, I figure it’s… Continue reading

 Clinging creates tension because it flies in the face of change.
-When we cling, we presuppose its possible for things to always stay the same.
+When we cling, we presuppose it’s possible for things to always stay the same.
 We want things to stay the same –… Continue reading

 Sam was an international antique dealer with a holiday house in the South of France, a yacht, a beautiful wife and two children.
 He’d worked his way up from very poor beginnings in… Continue reading